 There are three main resources for access to the AAS manuscript collections:

-Currently, collection-level records for about 1,200 of the Society's manuscript collections (more than eighty per cent) are available in the catalog.
+Currently, collection-level records for nearly all (over 2,000) of the Society's manuscript collections are available in the General Catalog.

 The Catalogue of the Manuscript Collections of the American Antiquarian Society, published in four volumes in 1979 by G.K.
 Hall, is a printed version of the card catalog produced in the 1970s when the Society's collections were arranged and described under the supervision of William L. Joyce with funding from the National Endowment for the Humanities.
 The Catalogue is available for use in many university and research libraries in the United States, Canada, and Great Britain.
 Records for all collections processed or reprocessed since the Catalogue was published in 1979 can be found in the online catalog.
 The printed Catalogue is arranged alphabetically, with personal names, geographic names, and topical subject entries interfiled in one sequence.
 At the beginning of volume one is a list of the subject entries used when processing the collections and a list of the forty-six collections that were item-cataloged (meaning that each manuscript in the collection was described individually).
 Typically, the following information is provided for each item: collection name, author name, recipient name, date, type of manuscript, place where the manuscript was written, number of pages, and a very brief summary of content.
 Most of volume four is a chronologically arranged list of materials in the item-cataloged collections.